History of Brunei: Prehistory

-Pre-Islamic Hindu-Buddhist Indianised kingdoms
+Pre-Islamic Hindu–Buddhist Indianised kingdoms

 Historic Indosphere cultural influence zone of Greater India for transmission of elements of Indian culture such as the honorific titles, naming of people, naming of places, mottos of organisations and educational institutes, as well as the adoption of Hinduism, Buddhism, Indian architecture, martial arts, Indian music and dance, traditional Indian clothing, and Indian cuisine, a process that has been also aided by the ongoing Indian diaspora.

 The history of Brunei before the arrival of Magellan's ships in 1519–1522 CE is based on speculation, the interpretation of Chinese sources, and local legends, unless otherwise proven by archaeology.
-Areas comprising what is now Brunei participated in the Maritime Jade Road, as ascertained by archeological research.
-The trading network existed for 3,000 years, between 2000 BC and 1000 AD, and was centered on Taiwan and the Philippines.

 Camphor and pepper seem to have been prized objects of trade.
 Brunei hard camphor had a wholesale value equivalent to its weight in silver.
 Ming dynasty accounts give detailed information about visits and tribute missions by rulers of Po-ni (modern Mandarin pronunciation) during the late 14th and early 15th century.
 Their names and titles suggest either Hindu or Buddhist influence.
 The texts confirm that the state was tributary to the Hindu Javanese Majapahit Empire, but sought and received Chinese protection in 1408.